-These accessories from VR Cover will make your Quest 2 even better
+Best Oculus Quest 2 VR Cover Accessories 2022

 A better Oculus Quest 2 experience

 VR Cover makes a ton of products, but its Oculus Quest 2 lineup is particularly excellent.
 For just padding your face and keeping things more hygienic, the company's facial interface replacement get the job done.
-The material is so much nicer to wear for longer periods of time than the foam pads that ship with the Quest 2, and it's made of a material that you can actually clean between uses.
+The material is so much nicer to wear for longer periods of time than the foam pads that ship with the Quest 2, and it's made of a material that you can actually clean between sessions playing the best VR workout games.

 Conversely, the controller grips will enhance your gameplay — particularly when you have to throw something in a game — and also make holding the controllers more comfortable thanks to the added grip of the design and the relief from the wrist strap.
 I also absolutely love the extra padding the VR Cover head strap pads give to the cloth strap that ships with the Quest 2.
 Many people felt like these straps were lacking in the comfort department and these cushy pads go a long way to helping relieve the pressure that long gaming sessions can bring.